-After the operation you will be taken back to the sitting room, I will examine your eye before you go home, you will be given some eye drops to use, normally four times a day for four weeks and a follow up appointment will be made for 5 weeks time (there will be an additional visit at one week for most patients having premium lenses).
+After the operation you will be taken back to the sitting room, I will examine your eye before you go home, you will be given some eye drops to use, normally four times a day for four weeks and a follow up appointment will be made for 5 weeks time (there may be an additional visit at one week for patients having premium lenses).

 Dos and Don’ts after surgery